 The fermentation process also takes longer than it does for table wine.
 It must happen at low temperatures to preserve the freshness of the must.
 Because of these low temperatures and the high sugar content of the must, fermentation takes three to six months.
 In comparison, table wines typically ferment for only two weeks.

-Most Ice Wines don’t undergo an aging process after the fermentation.
+Most ice wines don’t undergo an aging process after fermentation.
 There are exceptions though: Some North American wines age in oak barrels for several months to develop their complex aromas.

 Where Did Ice Wine Originate?